 Discount Rate vs Interest Rate Differences

-Discount rate vs Interest rate may sometimes move in different paths and sometimes in the same paths.
-It becomes more important to know the difference between the discount rate and the interest rate if you are into the field of finance.
+Discount rate vs. Interest rate may sometimes move in different paths and sometimes in the same ways.
+It becomes more important to know the difference between the discount rate and the interest rate if you are in the field of finance.

 What is Discount Rate?

 The rate charged by the Federal Reserve Bank from the commercial banks and the depository institutions for the overnight loans given to them.
-The discount rate is fixed by the Federal Reserve Bank and not by the rate of interest in the market.
+The Federal Reserve Bank fixes the discount rate and not by the rate of interest in the market.

 Moreover, the discount rate is also used by the insurance companies and the pension plan companies to discount their liabilities.

 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)

 If a person called as the lender lends money or some other asset to another person called the borrower, then the former charges some percentage as interest on the amount given to them later.
 That percentage is called the interest rate.
 In financial terms, the rate charged on the principal amount by the bank, financial institutions, or other lenders for lending their money to the borrowers is known as the interest rate.
 It is basically the borrowing cost of using other’s funds or, conversely, the amount earned from the lending of funds.

 There are two types of interestTypes Of InterestFixed interest, variable interest, annual percentage rate, prime interest rate, discounted interest rate, simple interest, and compound interest are the most common types of interest. rate:-